MohammadAfzali/MohammadAfzali.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a graduated Master's student from McMaster University, fortunate to have been advised by Dr. Hassan Ashtiani.
+I am a graduated Master's student from McMaster University, fortunate to have been advised by <a href="https://www.cas.mcmaster.ca/ashtiani/">Dr. Hassan Ashtiani</a>.
 My research has focused on Trustworthy Machine Learning.
 Prior to that, I obtained my Bachelor's degree in Computer Science from Sharif University of Technology.
 {style="text-align: justify;"}